There’s a whole lot of competition to get good spots in the search engines. Proper html syntax and a clean code will help toward better positoning.

 Also an essential point for webpages using SSI, PHP etc..
 It’s sometimes tricky to validate code offline since there are lots of tiny bits that are assembled by the server.
 So you really don’t understand what you may get in the long run.
 Be certain you validate all these pages and get it done using an internet tool.

-My favorite html validator is validator.org
+My favourite html validator is validator.org

-Go and validate!
+Proceed and validate!